ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 ## NSH Based Service Function Chaining

-The Network Service Header (NSH) can be embedded in an Extended Header (EH) to support the Path ID and any metadata that needs to be carried and and exchanged between Service Function Forwarders (SFFs).
+{{?RFC8595}} describes how Service Function Chaining (SFC) can be realized in an MPLS network by emulating the NSH by using only MPLS label stack elements.

 A reference to the NSH SFC use case is defined in {{?RFC8596}}.

+The approach in {{?RFC8595}} introduces some limitations that are discussed in
+{{?I-D.lm-mpls-sfc-path-verification}}.
+This approach, however, can benefit from the solution framework introduced with MIAD.

+For example, it may be possible for the Network Service Header (NSH) to be embedded in an Extended Header (EH) to support the Path ID and any metadata that needs to be carried and and exchanged between Service Function Forwarders (SFFs).

 ## Network Programming